-As at March 31, 2021, the REIT had a Debt to GBV ratio (as defined below) of 41.7% and a strong liquidity position with \$56,900 of undrawn capacity under its Credit Facilities (as defined below) and 10 unencumbered properties with an aggregate value of approximately \$166,750 (see Section 7 "Liquidity and Capital Resources" in this MD&A for more details).
-In the second quarter of 2020, the REIT proactively engaged in discussions with its key lenders regarding the easing of certain financial covenants contained in the Credit Facilities.
-In particular, two of the REIT's lenders have amended their respective Credit Facilities to remove the cap on the REIT's distributions at 100% AFFO payout ratio (calculated on a rolling four-quarter basis) so long as the REIT's Debt to GBV ratio is less than 55% (or, in one case, the REIT has at least \$17,000 in the aggregate of cash on hand and amounts available to be drawn under its revolving
+As at June 30, 2021, the REIT had a Debt to GBV ratio (as defined below) of 41.3% and a strong liquidity position with \$75,000 of undrawn capacity under its Credit Facilities (as defined below), cash on hand of \$8,165 and seven unencumbered properties with an aggregate value of approximately \$101,370 (see Section 7 "Liquidity and Capital Resources" in this MD&A for more details).
+In Q2 2020, the REIT proactively engaged in discussions with its key lenders regarding the easing of certain financial covenants contained in the Credit Facilities.
+In particular, two of the REIT's lenders have amended their respective Credit Facilities to remove the cap on the REIT's distributions at 100% AFFO payout ratio (calculated on a rolling four-quarter basis) so long as the REIT's Debt to GBV ratio is less than 55% (or, in one case, the REIT has at least \$17,000 in the aggregate of cash on hand and amounts available to be drawn under its revolving Credit Facilities).

-Credit Facilities).
 The third lender has increased the cap on distributions to 110% of AFFO (calculated on a rolling four-quarter basis) until September 30, 2021.

 At the time of engaging in these discussions, the REIT did not expect to exceed the original limits contained in the Credit Facilities; however, management worked with the REIT's lenders in order to manage any potential further risk associated with the impact of COVID-19.
+The REIT has met and continues to meet all lender covenant requirements.